Bynder/gathercontent-wordpress-plugin/readme.txt

 3. Map individual fields to a huge range of places in WordPress.

 == Changelog ==

+= 2.6.3 =
+* Better integration with yoast and ACF pro.
+Map to author.
+Added post format option

 = 2.6.2 =
 * Remove inline comments from text content